mypaint/mypaint/BUILDING.md

     python setup.py managed_install
     python setup.py managed_uninstall

-See below if you want to install MyPaint or use `pip`.
+See above if you want to install MyPaint or use `pip`.
 This isn't a conventional installation scheme.

 ### Demo mode